Stocks rise, bond yields jump after Japan surprises markets - NewsBreak

 Stocks rise, bond yields jump after Japan surprises markets

-NEW YORK — (AP) — Stocks closed modestly higher on Wall Street, while bond markets around the world felt pain Tuesday after a surprise move from Japan’s central bank cranked up the pressure on an already slowing global economy.
+Stocks closed modestly higher on Wall Street, while bond markets around the world feel pain Tuesday after a surprise move from Japan’s central bank cranked up the pressure on an already slowing global economy.

-The S&P 500 rose 0.1% after flipping between small losses and gains in the early going.
-The Dow Jones Industrial Average rose 0.3% and the Nasdaq composite barely budged after closing less than 0.1% higher.
+The Standard & Poor's 500 index rose 0.1% after flipping between small losses and gains in the early going.
+The Dow Jones industrial average rose 0.3% and the Nasdaq composite barely budged, closing less than 0.1% higher.
 Small company stocks outdid the broader market, lifting the Russell 2000 index 0.5% higher.

 The muted gains were enough to end a four-day losing streak for the major indexes.